An insurance binder is a temporary insurance policy that's in force until your full policy is issued. It allows you to

-Generally, an insurer may cancel your binder if it determines your business does not meet its underwriting standards.
+Generally, an insurer may cancel your binder if it determines your business doesn't meet its underwriting standards.
 If an insurer cancels your binder, it must provide adequate notice.
 Because binders are substitutes for policies, they are subject to the same notification requirements that apply to policy cancellations.
 The requirements vary from state to state.
 Fortunately, few binders are canceled as most are replaced by insurance policies.